The decision to going bald is a personal one.

-While I’m not a big fan of Gillette when it comes to shaving your beard, this can be quite an efficient tool for the scalp.
+While I’m not a big fan of Gillette when it comes to shaving your beard, this can be quite a useful tool for the scalp.

 Using a cheap disposable will require more passes because it’s rigid.
-Plus these products use substandard blades that aren’t as sharp.
+Plus, these products use substandard blades that aren’t as sharp.

-The flexibility of a Gillette cartridge decreases the time needed because of its flexible handle that can pivot left, right, up and down.
+The flexibility of a Gillette cartridge decreases the time needed because of its flexible handle that can pivot left, right, up, and down.

-The Flex handle also allows this to shave hair off hard to reach areas on top of the head or behind the ears – areas that a fixed head razor will have difficulty shaving.
+The Flex handle also allows this to shave the hair off hard to reach areas on top of the head or behind the ears – areas that a fixed head razor will have difficulty shaving.